speakforme/frontend/_includes/draft-notice-bank.md

-Chairman and Managing Director
+Chairman and Managing Director,
+((addressee))

 Dear Sir/Madam,

 Subject: Threats to make bank accounts inoperable without Aadhaar

 I am disappointed and concerned about threats to freeze my bank accounts were I to not to link them to Aadhaar.
 This is questioning my relationship with your bank and the value of the business I have brought to you.
 I am threatened that you neither value my business, nor are willing to protect my money and continued access to it.